-When I give advice and say that a manuscript has to be amazing to get published, this is the first thing people usually say.
+“How do bad books get published?”
+When I give advice and say that a manuscript has to be amazing to get published, this is the first thing people usually ask.
 Believe me, I’ve let myself think this plenty of times, usually when a fantastic manuscript from one of my clients gets rejected.
 (Yes, agents get rejected… We submit manuscripts to editors and they reject our submissions, too…)

 But the simple fact of the matter is, there’s no accounting for taste.
 And there are a lot of readers out there.
 Publishers have to cater to specific audiences and specific interests.
 If a paranormal NASCAR romance novel isn’t for you, it very well could be for plenty of other people (in fact, the sad truth is, it’ll probably find more readers than your achingly beautiful literary masterpiece, but such is life).
 That doesn’t make the paranormal NASCAR romance crappy.
 It just means you have standards.
 (Just kidding!)
 And if the writing on a bestselling vampire series, let’s just say, cough, isn’t up to snuff, that’s probably because the idea was so commercial that it came first and the literary nature of the writing came second.

-If you follow the logic of “But so many crappy things get published!” then… you’re saying that you want someone to publish your crappy thing?
+If you follow the logic of “How do bad books get published?” then… you’re saying that you want someone to publish your bad thing?
 Because that’s what it sounds like: I know my manuscript needs work but so many crappy things get published so someone just publish this hot mess already so I can get the book deal and the millions of dollars and wah wah wah!!!
 Why would you want to publish something for the lowest common denominator?
-Just having a publicaton credit won’t change your life.
+Just having a publication credit won’t change your life.
 Then you’ll have a book out — a crappy book, by your own admission — and you’ll have to worry about sales numbers.
 And if your first — crappy, let me remind you — book doesn’t sell, you won’t be able to interest anyone in a second one that might be better quality (the one you should’ve waited for and published first).

-So stop getting impatient, stop chasing publication for publication’s sake, stop looking around and getting bitter, and produce the best, most polished, most anti-crappy manuscript you possibly can.
+So stop getting impatient, stop chasing publication for publication’s sake, stop looking around and getting bitter, and focus on how to create a story and producing the best, most polished, most anti-crappy manuscript you possibly can.
 How’s that for writing advice?

 Here’s an email from Maria on behalf of her daughter, whose question boils down to this: “I wrote a book, now what?”